xpsi-group/xpsi/docs/source/applications.rst

 X-PSI was applied in the following contexts.
 These may be useful for rough performance benchmarking and planning of resource consumption.

+If you used X-PSI for a project and have time to summarise it here, please contact the X-PSI team.

 .. _R19:

 `Riley et al. 2019 (ApJL, 887, L21)`__